bitzesty/devise_zxcvbn/README.md

 ### Error Message

-The defaul error message, displays an error:
+The default error message:

     "not strong enough.
 It scored %{score}.
 It must score at least %{min_password_score}."

-You can customize this error message modifiying the `devise` yaml file.
+You can customize this error message modifying the `devise` YAML file.

 The `feedback`, `crack_time_display`, `score` and `min_password_score` variables are passed through if you need them.